ava-labs/hypersdk/README.md

 When a `hypervm's` `Auth` and `Actions` are simple and pre-specified (like in the `morpheusvm`), the primary benefit of parallel execution is to concurrently fetch the state needed for execution (actual execution of precompiled golang only takes nanoseconds).
-However, parallel execution massively speeds up the E2E execution of a block of `programs`, which may each take a few milliseconds to process.
-Consider the simple scenario where a `program` takes 2 milliseconds; processing 1000 `programs` in serial would take 2 seconds (far too long for a high-throughput blockchain).
+However, parallel execution massively speeds up the E2E execution of a block of `contracts`, which may each take a few milliseconds to process.
+Consider the simple scenario where a `contract` takes 2 milliseconds; processing 1000 `contracts` in serial would take 2 seconds (far too long for a high-throughput blockchain).
 The same execution, however, would only take 125 milliseconds if run over 16 cores (assuming no conflicts).